Notice of Pre-AIA or AIA Status

 a cognitive training system as a means of implementing a cognitive training program for a subject

-remote cloud system as implementing the step of feedback back a corresponding training parameter recommendation, converting biological data into a standardized score, forming an order list, and generating training parameters
+a remote cloud system as implementing the steps of converting biological data into a training parameter recommendation, including converting the biological data into a standardized score, forming an order list based on the standardized score, and generating training parameters for the corresponding training parameter recommendation based on the order list

 The broad recitation of general purpose computing elements at a high level of generality only amounts to mere instructions to implement the abstract idea using computing components as tools.

 Regarding the cognitive training system, the specification does not appear to disclose this exact term, but it does disclose “cognitive training module” which is interpreted as being synonymous; the cognitive training module “includes a desktop computer, a notebook computer and/or smart mobile device” (para.
 [0013]).
-This element is therefore given its broadest reasonable interpretation as a general purpose computing device functioning in its ordinary capacity.
+If the system is meant to be interpreted as shown in Fig. 5, the components shown in Fig. 5 are all understood to be general purpose computing elements functioning in their ordinary capacities per para.
+[0027].
+This element is therefore given its broadest reasonable interpretation as a general purpose computing device or collection of general purpose computing devices in communication, functioning in their ordinary capacity.

 Regarding the “brainwave database”, no structural details are provided.
 Per para.
 [0027], this is understood to be a general purpose database functioning in its ordinary capacity, e.g., an electronic means of storing data, which only amounts to mere instructions to apply the abstract idea.